 For final sanding where there is a particular requirement for an extra smooth surface.

 For final sanding where there is a particular requirement for and extremely smooth surface.

 Grit sizes above 240 are defined as extra fine and used mostly on special hard, fine surfaces that require special considerations taken to the surface.

 Hard woods are harder to grind than soft.
-Go up a grit size to avoid scratches you have to spend extra time to get away.
+Go up a grit size to avoid scratches you would have to spend extra time to sand away again.

 Look for products with a P in front of the grit size.
-These have a uniform size of grains in its scale related to the FEPA P stranard.
+These have a uniform size of grains in its scale related to the FEPA P strandard.
 This ensures a smooth sanding.

-Choose quality products - so you avoid irregularities in the paper can damage the substrate.
+Choose quality products - so you avoid irregularities in the paper that can damage the substrate.